Management and surveillance

-Parents should be encouraged to promptly discuss any concerns about possible seizures, neurological symptoms (e.g. unsteady gait, tremor, movement disorder) or behavioural or mental health conditions with their child’s doctor so that these symptoms can be appropriately investigated and referral to a specialist (neurologist or psychiatrist) can be arranged.
+Parents should be encouraged to promptly discuss concerns about possible seizures, learning difficulties, or behavioural problems with their child’s paediatrician or paediatric neurologist so that these symptoms can be appropriately diagnosed and managed.

 Males inherit an X chromosome from their mother and a Y chromosome from their father.
-Males who inherit an X chromosome with a THOC2 gene change will have a THOC2-related disorder.
-Females have two X chromosomes: one from their mother and one from their father and each X chromosome has a THOC2 gene.
-Females who have a gene change in one of their THOC2 genes are called carriers (see GOLD fact sheet ‘X-linked inheritance’).
+Males who inherit an X chromosome with an abnormal PCDH19 gene are unaffected and are therefore considered transmitting carriers of CE.
+Females have two X chromosomes; one inherited from their mother and one from their father.
+Each X chromosome has a PCDH19 gene.
+However, while females have two X chromosomes in each of their cells, only one X chromosome is generally active.
+This is due to an evolutionarily old molecular process called X chromosome inactivation (see also below), which prevents the two X chromosomes from being expressed in one cell.
+Females who have a pathogenic variant in one of their PCDH19 genes are called heterozygotes and are generally affected (90% penetrance).

-What are the chances of a female carrier having a child with a THOC2-related disorder?
+What are the chances of a female with a PCDH19 pathogenic variant having a child with a CE?

-When a female carrier is having children, for each pregnancy, there is a 50% chance of passing on the X chromosome with the working THOC2 gene and a 50% chance of passing on the X chromosome with the THOC2 gene change (see diagram).
+Females with a PCDH19 pathogenic variant who are on the mild end of the disease spectrum or asymptomatic carriers may want to have children.
+Females with a PCDH19 pathogenic variant, regardless of their disease penetrance, have a 50% chance of passing on the X chromosome with the working PCDH19 gene and a 50% chance of passing on the X chromosome with the PCDH19 pathogenic variant (see diagram).

-What are the chances of a male with a THOC2-related disorder having a child with the same disorder?
+What are the chances of a male (hemizygous or mosaic) with a PCDH19 pathogenic variant having a child with CE?

-Males pass on their X chromosome to all their daughters and a Y chromosome to their sons.
-While it is unlikely that a male with a THOC2-related disorder with moderate or severe intellectual disability will partner and have children, those that are more mildly affected could have children and would pass on the X chromosome with the THOC2 gene change to all of their daughters.
-This means all their daughters will be carriers and have a chance of having sons of their own with a THOC2-related disorder.
-As a male with a THOC2 disorder passes on his Y chromosome to all his sons they will not be carriers or have a THOC2-related disorder.
+Males pass on their X chromosome to all their daughters and a Y chromosome to all their sons.
+A carrier male will pass on the X chromosome with the PCDH19 pathogenic variant to all of his daughters.
+This means all their daughters will be at high (due to ~90% penetrance) risk of developing CE.
+As a male with a PCDH19 pathogenic variant passes on his Y chromosome to all his sons, they will not carry their father’s PCDH19 pathogenic variant.